 For clients who have a disability and need to see their solicitor face-to-face, this can be a big problem.
 However, insurers are providers of service and as such are governed by equality laws that require them to make “reasonable adjustments” when providing services to their insured.
 For example, letting them have a freedom of choice solicitor in their locality so they can have a face to face interview.
 You may also require an Employment Law solicitor who is a specialist in disability discrimination in order to properly deal with your case.

 Some insurers will also require you to pay an excess (e.g. £100 or £250), depending on the terms of your policy, before any work can commence.

 Alternatively, if your insurer decides that your claim is not strong enough, the person dealing with your case should explain why and advise what you can do to challenge and appeal their decision.
 You should ask for their decision in writing.

 A freedom of choice solicitor is one that you choose, rather than a panel solicitor that your insurer chooses.
 It therefore means you can have control over who handles your case.
-You can choose an employment law solicitor who is local, who you already know and trust, who is a specialist in their field, and who you are confident will protect your rights.
+You can choose an Employment Law solicitor who is local, who you already know and trust, who is a specialist in their field, and who you are confident will protect your rights.
 When you have legal expenses insurance, your choice of solicitor is up to you.

 Because freedom of choice applies throughout a case, you are entitled to change solicitors at any point and have your insurer meet their costs.
 Neither your insurer nor a Panel Firm can prevent you from changing your solicitor.